abeconnelly/scratch/Documentation/CGF-Schema.md

   }
 ```

-Additional Notes
----

-* loq codes are stored in the vector to take advantage of byte locality.
-* TileMap should hold enough entries to capture most of the common tiles.
-* One hexit overflow will overlfow the entire 16 tile region.

 Description
 ---

 ### Vector Data

 The bulk of the information is stored in the PathStruct array.
 PathStruct.Vector
-should be around 5 MiB (10M tiles, 64 bits per 16 tiles).
-OverflowMap is hopefully negligible
+should be around 2.5 MiB (10M tiles, 64 bits per 32 tiles).
+OverflowMap is hopefully small.
-in size.
 FinalOverflowMap should be negligible.
 LowQuality(Het|Hom).Offset can be chosen
 to be in the Kb region (assuming a stride of 1000 or so).
 LowQuality(Het|Hom).Info,
 assuming 2 bytes for relative pos and length for about 10M gaps, should be
 about 20Mb.
 The LowQuality(Het|Hom).Info is the one that is the least understood right
 now.
-I'm guessing that 20Mb is an overestimate but it might be in that range.
+Hopefully the 20Mb guess is an overestimate but it might be in that range.

 Though this might change in the future, a Vector element is chosen to be 64 bits with
 the first 32 bits allocated for 'synopsis' bits and the last 32 bits to allocated
 for the 'cache'.

-The first 32 bits in a Vector element are 'synopsis'
-bits, giving 16 two bit codes inidcating wether it's a canonical tile (0b00), a non-canonical tile (0b01),
-a low quality tile (0b10) or a 'complex' tile (0b11).
-If it's a non-canonical tile, a low quality tile or
-a complex tile, the last 32 bits int the Vector element are to be consulted.
-The latter bits hold 'hexits'
-which are h-bit 'nibbles' holding information to reconstruct the tile variant ID or a code depending
-on the two bit code in the synopsis bits.

-The hexits should be interpreted as follows:

-* For a non-canonical tile, the implied value from the hexit group is one less than the TileMap ID.
-* For a low quality tile, the implied value from the hexit group is the TileMap ID.
-* For a complex tile, the implied value from the hexit group should be interpreted as:
-  - 0 - The tile is 'spanned'
-  - 1 - reserved for future use

-Hexits have the most significant bit (MSB) reserved for a hexit overflow condition.
-A contiguous chain of
-hexits with their MSB set represents a single number, taking 3 bits from each hexit.

-Hexits are read in most significant byte order first, adding 3 bits of variant ID information per
-hexit.
-The final value has `1` added to give the final variant ID.

-A cache overflow condition (as opposed to a hexit overflow condition) is indicated by all hexits in the
-last 32 bits of a Vector element being set.
-The OverflowMap and FinalOverflowMap (described below)
-should be consulted under a cache overflow condition.

 A diagram is illustrative: